Skip to main content

 Popular posts from this blog

-The 13th Annual PARADE OF SPIRITS ( DER GEISCHDERSCHTRUTZ ) Liberty Lands Park 913 N. 3rd Street Philadelphia, PA Saturday, December 9, 2023 15:30/3:30 PM PARTICIPATORY PARADE: The Parade of Spirits is a family-friendly, grassroots, community-led event rooted originally in Alpine Germanic and Pennsylvania Dutch, but we encourage participants to share expressions from all cultures and backgrounds.
+The 14th Annual PARADE OF SPIRITS ( DER GEISCHDERSCHTRUTZ ) Liberty Lands Park 913 N. 3rd Street Philadelphia, PA Saturday, December 14, 2024 15:30/3:30 PM PARTICIPATORY PARADE: The Parade of Spirits is a family-friendly, grassroots, community-led event rooted originally in Alpine Germanic and Pennsylvania Dutch, but we encourage participants to share expressions from all cultures and backgrounds.
 Participants are to dress up in costumes reflecting the shady, shadowy, or downright dark-side characters from lore around the world.
 Costumes may be as simple as donning ghoulish makeup to appear as a spirit on the Wild Hunt to as elaborate as a full-on Krampus costume.
 Hand-made or hand-assembled costuming is preferred, though commercial Krampus costumes are welcomed.
 BRING NOISEMAKERS!
 This is most certainly -not- a quiet event!
 Assemble in Liberty Lands Park (913 N. 3rd Street, Philadelphia, PA) anytime around 15:30/3:30 PM.
-Opening remarks begin just prior to sunset, and the Parade st
+Opening remarks begin just prior to sunset, an...